Anaerobic digestion: History

 By the early 20th century, anaerobic digestion systems began to resemble the technology as it appears today.
-In 1906, Karl Imhoff created the Imhoff tank; an early form of anaerobic digester and model wastewater treatment system throughout the early 20th century.
-After 1920, closed tank systems began to replace the previously common use of anaerobic lagoons – covered earthen basins used to treat volatile solids.
+In 1906, Karl Imhoff created the Imhoff tank, an early form of anaerobic digester and model wastewater treatment system throughout the early 20th century.
+After 1920, closed-tank systems began to replace the previously common use of anaerobic lagoons – covered earthen basins used to treat volatile solids.
 Research on anaerobic digestion began in earnest in the 1930s.

 Around the time of World War I, production from biofuels slowed as petroleum production increased and its uses were identified.
 While fuel shortages during World War II re-popularized anaerobic digestion, interest in the technology decreased again after the war ended.
 Similarly, the 1970s energy crisis sparked interest in anaerobic digestion.
+During the 1970s energy crisis, interest in small-scale and rural anaerobic digestion systems increased internationally.
+In India, engineer Dr. Ram Bux Singh developed and promoted early gobar gas (biogas) plants and contributed to the dissemination of anaerobic digestion technology for rural energy applications.
+His work was also referenced in publications such as Mother Earth News, which described him as “perhaps the father of methane development in the United States” during early biogas experimentation efforts.
 In addition to high energy prices, factors affecting the adoption of anaerobic digestion systems include receptivity to innovation, pollution penalties, policy incentives, and the availability of subsidies and funding opportunities.

 Modern geographical distribution

-Today, anaerobic digesters are commonly found alongside farms to reduce nitrogen run-off from manure, or wastewater treatment facilities to reduce the costs of sludge disposal.
+Today, anaerobic digesters are commonly found alongside farms to reduce nitrogen runoff from manure, or wastewater treatment facilities to reduce the costs of sludge disposal.
 Agricultural anaerobic digestion for energy production has become most popular in Germany, where there were 8,625 digesters in 2014.
 In the United Kingdom, there were 259 facilities by 2014, and 500 projects planned to become operational by 2019.
 In the United States, there were 191 operational plants across 34 states in 2012.
 Policy may explain why adoption rates are so different across these countries.

 Feed-in tariffs in Germany were enacted in 1991, also known as FIT, providing long-term contracts compensating investments in renewable energy generation.
 Consequently, between 1991 and 1998 the number of anaerobic digester plants in Germany grew from 20 to 517.
 In the late 1990s, energy prices in Germany varied and investors became unsure of the market's potential.
 The German government responded by amending FIT four times between 2000 and 2011, increasing tariffs and improving the profitability of anaerobic digestion, and resulting in reliable returns for biogas production and continued high adoption rates across the country.